Ontario - Canada

 - enhancing the University's and Faculty of Education's international profile, reputation and linkages;

-- a genuine desire to internationalise CSU's education programs through the exchange of staff and students, and exposure of staff to Canadian perspectives; and
+- a genuine desire to internationalise Charles Sturt's education programs through the exchange of staff and students, and exposure of staff to Canadian perspectives; and

 - development of high quality research and research partnerships.